vitiral/cfd_arduino_software/README.txt

 This github is merely created to track the following changes (and let me reverse if I screw anything up!)

+Added the following libraries:
-- Added protothreads library for simple Real Time Operating System support
+- protothreads library :: simple Real Time Operating System support
+- digitalWriteFast     :: faster reading/writing of pins